 The pyro is pretty impressive, too.
 Illuminations performs with the Peace on Earth tag nightly during the Christmas season, and it is not to be missed.
 Great views of the show are available all around World Showcase Lagoon.
 We recommend arriving at least 30 minutes before the show, and standing near the water’s edge in front of the Italy pavilion or on the bridge between France and the United Kingdom.

-The Osborne Family Spectacle of Dancing Lights – 2011 is the first year for the Osborne Lights post Jennings Osborne (the man who originally created the display in 1986 in Arkansas as a Christmas gift to his daughter).
+The Osborne Family Spectacle of Dancing Lights – These lights are a tradition at Walt Disney World, but their actual story goes back to Arkansas, with father Jennings Osborne putting on a display for his daughter, Breezy Osborne.
 Entering the Hollywood Studios backlot on the Streets of America, guests discover a virtual city of lights.
-On, over and among the cityscape buildings are millions of dazzling bulbs, dancing lights and animated displays synchronized to high-energy holiday tunes at Disney’s Hollywood Studios November 10 through Jan.
-7, 2012.
-In 2011, Disney rolled out several enhancements to the lights including updates to the light canopy, color-changing buildings, and added use of 3-D technology and window snow-fall.
-These effects were incredibly well-received.
+On, over and among the cityscape buildings are millions of dazzling bulbs, dancing lights and animated displays synchronized to high-energy holiday tunes at Disney’s Hollywood Studios November 8 through Jan.
+5, 2014.

-For 2012, a Meet & Greet with Santa Goofy will be added to the Osborne Lights!
+There will also be a Meet & Greet with Santa Goofy at the Osborne Lights for the second year.
 You’ll be able to meet him in Goofy’s Winter Wonderland, a special area set up right in Tri-City Square.
 In addition to this elaborate Meet & Greet spot, an eighth song will be added to the rotation, a rendition of “Winter Wonderland.”
 We expect a few minor tweaks and plusses in addition to Goofy and the new song, so stay tuned!